The Security Operating Model: A Strategic Approach For Building a More Secure Organization

-In many organizations, security efforts are focused almost exclusively on deploying technologies, implementing “best practices,” or responding to a continuous stream of alerts and issues.
-The result is a reactive security organization, busy with activity and unable to answer the question, “Are we becoming more secure?”
-The result is friction and distrust between business leaders and the security organization.
+In many organizations, security efforts are focused exclusively on deploying technologies, implementing “best practices,” or responding to a continuous stream of alerts and issues.
+The result is a reactive security organization busy with activity and unable to answer the question, “Are we becoming more secure?”
+This creates distrust between business leaders and the security organization.
 Security efforts are seen as expensive—doing more to slow rather than secure the business.

-A more strategic approach is necessary.
-It acknowledges the reality that security needs will always exceed security capacity, provides direction to optimize security resource allocations, and demonstrates progress toward a more secure organization.
-This approach requires the security organization to transition from security performers to security leaders by:
+A more strategic approach is necessary—acknowledging the reality that security needs will always exceed security capacity, optimizing security resource allocations, and demonstrating progress toward a more secure organization.
+This requires the security organization to transition from security operators to security leaders by:

-- Changing their focus from security controls to security risks: Risk is the basis for all security decision making and performance management
+- Changing focus from information security and physical security controls to security risks.
+Risk is the basis for all security decision-making and performance management

-- Implementing a security operating model to govern this strategic approach: Establishing priorities, expectations, and oversight of risks and efforts to address them
+- Providing security leadership.
+Establish priorities, expectations, and oversight of risks and efforts to address them

-The security organization’s focus is on identifying risks, recommending responses to these risks, facilitating the appropriate tradeoff decisions related to these risks, and providing line of sight to the execution of these risk responses.
+The security organization’s priority is to identify risks, recommend responses to these risks, facilitate the appropriate tradeoff decisions related to these risks, and provide a line of sight to the execution and performance of these risk responses.

 A security operating model enables this approach.
-It provides governance and oversight of security for the entire organization, where the business is not only a recipient of the security services, but is also instrumental in the collaboration, implementation, and sustainability of security efforts.
-When viewed holistically, the operating model utilizes a risk-based approach to identify and prioritize risk mitigation efforts to appropriately secure the enterprise’s mission.
-The core of a security operating model is a collaborative continuous improvement process designed to sustain the controls that secure the enterprise.
+It governs and oversees security for the entire organization, where the business is not only a recipient of the security services but is also instrumental in the collaboration, implementation, and sustainability of security efforts.
+The operating model utilizes a risk-based approach to identify and prioritize risk mitigation efforts to secure the enterprise’s mission.
+The core of a security operating model is a collaborative, continuous improvement process designed to sustain the controls that secure the enterprise.

 A comprehensive security operating model includes the following components: